 Work from the ends inward.

 Make light cuts to reduce chip outs.
 Increase your aggressiveness as you get the feel for it.

 We ship as soon as possible - most of the time within 24 hours of order placement.
 (Orders placed on Friday after 10am CST, Saturday or Sunday will ship Monday)

-You will receive an e-mail from us when your order ships.
+You will receive an e-mail with tracking from us when your order ships.